-NOTE Change the oil while the generator is OFF and the engine is still warm to assure rapid and complete draining.
+Change the oil while the generator is OFF and the engine is still warm to assure rapid and complete draining.

-1. On the left side of the generator, remove the screw and the maintenance door.
+1. On the right side of the generator, remove the screw and the oil access door.

 2. Remove the dipstick from the oil reservoir.